DSC-SPIDAL/harp/Hands-on-kmeans.md

 ${HADOOP_HOME}/sbin/start-yarn.sh
 ```

 You may need to change the yarn-site.xml file in-order to run applications because the defualt values may be too high.
+Make sure to restart hadoop using above commands if you change the configurations.

 ```bash
 ## stop all services